Little Island at Pier 55: Initial proposal

 By 2011, Hudson River Pier 55 was deteriorating, a situation that was worsened by Hurricane Sandy in New York the next year.
 At a 2011 party for donors of the High Line park, Diana Taylor of the Hudson River Park Trust approached Diller to determine his interest in rebuilding the pier.
 Diller supported the idea of rebuilding the pier but said he would like to be "ambitious" about the space.
 His initial concept called for a $35 million amoeba-shaped structure "with a few trees".
+Following storm surges caused by Hurricane Sandy in 2012, Diller decided to raise the structure about 13 ft compared with the original plans, making the park less vulnerable to flooding.

 In November 2014, it was announced that a new park would be designed by Heatherwick Studio on the site of the former Pier 55 along the Hudson River.
 Estimates of the 2.3 acre park ranged from between $130 million and $160 million.
 Diller's foundation, headed jointly by his wife Diane von Fürstenberg, contributed $100 million and made plans to donate another $30 million.
 The city and state promised to give $17 million and $18 million, respectively.
 At the time, construction was to begin in 2015 and end in 2018 or 2019.
 The project was provisionally known as Pier 55 and was to be built between the sites of Pier 54 and 56.
 The park was to float completely above the water, resting on 300 concrete pillars.

 By 2015, the Hudson River Park Trust had approved plans to construct a park at 13th Street that extended 186 ft west into the Hudson River.
 Manhattan Community Board 2 also supported plans for the park.
 Diller had cold-called Heatherwick to design a park at the site.
 According to Diller, the first plan was "completely unbuildable" and resembled "Noah's Ark in stainless steel".
 Heatherwick's subsequent plan for the raised concrete pots was designed over a year and a half, while it took Nielsen a year to engineer the individual pots to hold dirt.
 Von Fürstenberg had tried to convince Diller not to build the park, saying it was vulnerable to rising sea levels, but Diller said the plans were safe from a thousand-year flood.
 The project was nicknamed Diller Island because of Diller's close association with the project.
 According to von Fürstenberg, the park plans were all "Barry's dream".